Toberaie

 Sleeps 6 - Wood Burner - Pets Welcome - WiFi Now available

 Toberaie is a traditional detached highland cottage located in a secluded position not far from the village of Nethy Bridge, in the Cairngorm National Park.
-The property located on the Dorback Sporting Estate enjoys unrivalled panoramic views to the Cairngorm Mountains and Strathspey.
+The property, located on the Dorback Sporting Estate, enjoys unrivalled panoramic views of the Cairngorm Mountains and Strathspey.
 Its position makes it an ideal base from which to explore the National Park further.

-On entering the property a central hallway leads you to the lounge at one end and the dining room at the other, both rooms benefit from having wood burning stoves, in the dining room this is housed in the original fireplace, a particular striking feature.
-Off the dining room the small kitchen can be found, traditional in style, but having all the usual kitchen appliances that you would expect.
-From here access can be obtained into the garden.
+On entering the property, a central hallway leads to the lounge at one end and the dining room at the other, both rooms benefit from having wood-burning stoves.
+In the dining room, this is housed in the original fireplace, a particularly striking feature.
+Off the dining room, the small kitchen can be found, traditional in style, but having all the usual kitchen appliances that you would expect.
+From here, access can be obtained to the garden.

-The lounge is furnished with comfortable sofas and benefiting from a wood burner is an inviting room to sit and relax in after a day exploring.
-From the hall stairs lead upstairs to the three bedrooms; a master with a double, and two others both with twin beds.
-The bedrooms feature traditional combed ceilings and the front ones enjoy views to the Braes of Abernethy.
+The lounge is tastefully furnished and features a wood-burning stove, making it an inviting space to sit and relax in after a day of exploring.
+From the hall, the stairs lead upstairs to the three bedrooms: a master with a double, and two others, both with twin beds.
+The bedrooms feature traditional corniced ceilings, and the front ones enjoy amazing views of the Braes of Abernethy.
 A bathroom on the ground floor completes the facilities.

-The National Parks has something for everybody no matter what your outdoor pursuit, extreme sports, sailing areas, castles and many areas for walking, mountain biking and climbing.
+The National Park has something for everybody, no matter what your outdoor pursuit.
+It offers extreme sports, sailing areas, castles, and many areas for walking, mountain biking, and climbing.
 It is also home to a diverse range of rare wildlife and one of the largest tracts of woodland in the UK.
-A couple of particular popular choices for days out are the Cairngorm Mountain Railway or the activities at the Rothiemurchus estate near Aviemore.
-For bird watching the RSPB reserve is located eight miles away at Loch Garten, where the Ospreys breed and for rail enthusiasts step back in time and enjoy a trip on the Strathspey Railway that runs from Broomhill Station to Aviemore.
+A couple of particularly popular choices for days out are the Cairngorm Mountain Railway or the activities at Rothiemurchus Estate near Aviemore.
+For bird watching, the RSPB reserve is located eight miles away at Loch Garten, where the Ospreys breed, and for rail enthusiasts, step back in time and enjoy a trip on the Strathspey Railway that runs from Broomhill Station to Aviemore.

-Further afield the whisky country of Strathspey, famous as the home of many of Scotland’s top distilleries can be found.
-Take the Whisky Trail and visit six of the regions distilleries and the Speyside Cooperage where you can actually see the barrels being made.
-Guided tours are available and many give you the chance to sample Scotland’s “Water of Life”, a memorable day out for the whole family, just ensure that you are not doing the driving.
+Further afield, the whisky country of Strathspey, famous as the home of many of Scotland’s top distilleries, can be found.
+Take the Whisky Trail and visit six of the region's distilleries and the Speyside Cooperage, where you can actually see the barrels being made.
+Guided tours are available, and many offer the chance to sample Scotland’s “Water of Life”.
+This makes for a memorable day out for the whole family, just ensure that you don't have to do the driving.

 Access to the Property in Winter Months